JuliaSpacePhysics/SPEDAS.jl/docs/src/tutorials/getting-started.md

 # Quickstart

-We provide a few ways to load data, please see [Data](../explanations/data.md) for a detailed explanation of the data formats and retrieval methods.
+Here, we show an example of loading data from CDAWeb using Speasy.jl and visualizing it with SpacePhysicsMakie.jl.
+For additional approaches to retrieving data, see the [Julia Space Physics Tutorials](https://juliaspacephysics.github.io/tutorials/data_loading/).
+You can also refer to the [Data](../explanations/data.md) page for a detailed explanation of supported data formats and retrieval methods.

 ## Get data with Speasy